About the museum

 Key figures and statistics

-The museum's reports to Danish museums in numbers (The Danish Agency for Culture's statistical annual reports for state-recognized museums)
+The museum's reports can be found here Danish museums in numbers (The National Agency for Castles and Culture's statistical annual reports for state-recognised museums)

 Museum Lolland-Falster's whistleblower scheme